Packaging j4-dmenu-desktop

 This describes the cross-compilation of C/C++ code.
 Other programming languages can do it differently, but as you will soon learn, it doesn’t actually matter in xbps-src.

 Cross-compilation works pretty much the same as normal compilation, but a cross compiler must be used instead of a normal one.
-Void Linux provides many cross compilers in the cross-* packages.
+Void Linux provides many cross compilers in the cross-* packages (for example cross-armv7l-linux-gnueabihf cross compiles to armv7l with glibc libc).

 You might wonder how can you modify the j4-dmenu-desktop template to support these cross- packages.
 But you do not have to, xbps-src does it for you if you let it.
 It is handled by build styles.